Nosskirneh/NextUp-Public/README.md

 #### NextUp isn’t working, nothing appears.
 This could be caused by a few reasons:
 * make sure you’re running 1.0.7 of RocketBootstrap from tpetrich repo.
 Sometimes RBS stops working.
 Try reinstalling it and respring.
-* Make sure you’re not having a code injection blocker such as UnSub enabled for the media app.
+* Make sure you’re not having a code injection blocker, such as UnSub or Liberty Lite, enabled for the media app.
+* If the two bullet points above doesn't work for you, it might be a conflicting tweak.
+Use the method from the FAQ question above to solve that.

 ### Report an issue